SFDO-Tooling/Snowfakery/docs/index.md

 ## Central Concepts

+Snowfakery recipes are specified in a YAML format.
 YAML is a relatively simple, human-readable format.
 You can learn more about it at [yaml.org](http://yaml.org/).
 But you can also just pick up the basics of it by reading along with the examples below.

 YAML uses indentation to say which parts of the file are related to each other.
 Let’s get started with a stupidly simple example recipe: